Gygarte/squiffy/README.md

-# Tipsy - a light library for interactive CLI application
+# squiffy - a light library for interactive CLI application

-This is Tipsy, a small small library for developing and deploying (locally!!) small, interactive CLI applications.
+This is squiffy, a small, small - wonderfully small -  library for developing and deploying locally interactive CLI applications.

 It's intended for things that should be done quickly, with prime focuse on functionality and not on the infrastructure.

-It's intended for simple applications, that depend on user to make a selection and trigger an action.
+We aim to provide a bit of infrastructure for simple applications, that depend on user interaction which triggers custom actions.

 ## Table of Contents